crf8472/libarcsdec/README.md

 - No production release yet - will be 1.0.0.
 - API is not considered stable before 1.0.0 (may change any time in any way until then).
-- The strategy to select a reader for a given input is rudimentary: just the first reader that passes the format tests is selected.
-So the reader appearing accepting codec/format X occurring first in the list "shadows" all subsequent readers that would also be able to read the input.
 - The readers try to guess the channel ordering to recognize swapped channels.
   The default channel assignment left/right (with left = channel 0, right =
   channel 1) works well but scenarios with different channel assignment